Penn State fraternity hazing scandal: Educational response

 Rutgers Law School led a legal analysis into the Pennsylvania laws created and amended as a result of Piazza's death.

 Legal scholars continually point to the Piazza case as grounds for change in hazing prevention legislation.
 The Journal of College and University Law, published in conjunction with Rutgers Law School, analyzed the Pennsylvania laws created out of the Piazza case and determined that not enough legal changes have yet been made.

 Many sociologists and psychologists pointed towards the prevalence of groupthink in the Piazza case.
 This scenario has been analyzed in several books, including Discover Sociology: Core Concepts and Harvard University Press's Why We Act: Turning Bystanders Into Moral Rebels.

 The Chronicle of Higher Education pointed out that four pledges died in 2017 alone, but the added media coverage the Piazza case has attracted can help lead to monumental change for the first time.

 In 2020, the Villanova University School of Law analyzed a Penn State football hazing lawsuit in which a victim sued head coach James Franklin.
 The scholars of the Moorad Sports Law Journal, point to the Timothy J. Piazza law as precedent and indicate that 95% of college students do not report hazing.
 The scholars believe that the student who sued Coach Franklin should be taken seriously, given the new Pennsylvania anti-hazing laws created out of the Piazza case.
+On April 21, 2026, the Villanova University Charles Widger School of Law Digital Repository added the case file, "Isaiah Humphries v.
+Pennsylvania State University," to their permanent Digital Repository.